adamsilver/fdpb/03-Book-A-Flight.md

   - Why native is best where possible, and that's the approach we have taken so far.
 Little enhancements, but mostly just beautiful semantic performant html.
   - mobile support
   - desktop support
-  - creating our own (feature detect, design, no overlay, button, a11y, size of choices)
+  - creating our own (feature detect, design, no overlay, button, a11y, size of choices).
+If need OTHER EG and custom behaviour OR user testing shows that on mobile and desktop our own implementation is better, just remove the IF SUPPORTS BIT.
+Done.
   - those that get the native date enhancement
     - style better
     - turn off shit with css